Villa Posta Donini in San Martino in Campo

 Catering prices: quote on request

-Prices for visits: Groups of 15 minimum persons, € 15 per person: the guided tour of the hotel, a tea or an aperitif is included in the price.
+Prices for visits: Groups of 15 people minimum, € 15 per person: the price includes a guided view of the structure, a tea or an aperitif.
 For smaller groups or with different needs, quotations will be made on request.

 Responsible: Maria Luisa Puletti Mencaroni